donghou-lab/donghou-lab.github.io/group.md

 <!-- &bull;&nbsp;text<br> -->

 <b>Openings</b><br>
-&bull;&nbsp;<strong>Postdocs</strong> with <strong>proven experience</strong> and expertise in: energy materials (batteries, catalysts, fuel cells), in situ characterization (diffraction, scattering, microscopy), artificial intelligence (machine learning, deep learning, computer vision).<br>
+&bull;&nbsp;<strong>Postdocs</strong> with <strong>proven experience</strong> and expertise in: energy materials (batteries, catalysts, fuel cells), in situ characterization (diffraction, scattering, microscopy), and artificial intelligence (machine learning, deep learning, computer vision).<br>
-&bull;&nbsp;<strong>Ph.D. and M.S.</strong> students with a background and <strong>strong interests</strong> in: energy storage, ceramic engineering, advanced characterization.
+&bull;&nbsp;<strong>Ph.D. and M.S.</strong> students with a background and <strong>strong interests</strong> in: energy storage, ceramic engineering, and advanced characterization.
 More details about our <a href="https://www.clemson.edu/cecas/departments/mse/academics/graduate/index.html">MSE Graduate Program</a>.<br>
 &bull;&nbsp;<strong>Undergraduate</strong> students in MSE or related majors with an interest in the above research topics are <strong>encouraged</strong> to apply.<br>
 &bull;&nbsp;<strong>Visiting scholars and interns</strong> with an interest in the above research topics are welcomed to apply.<br>
 <small> Send inquiry emails to Dr. Hou (hou4+inquiry@clemson.edu).
 With the subject specifying your name, the position, and the expected start time, e.g. Application_Postdoc_JohnDoe_2024fall.<br> Please keep your email <strong>concise</strong>, state briefly why you are interested in this lab, what’s your preliminary plan, and attach a CV.
 No need for other documents or certificates (your email is your cover letter).
 If you are applying to a specific advertisement, note this in your email.<br></small>